breatheco-de/content/src/content/lesson/html-input-html-textarea.md

 <form action="/action_page.php">
 ```

-**Method**: Can be either "POST" or "GET".
+**Method**: It could be either "POST" or "GET".
 The main differences will be:

 + How the collected data is going to be sent to the destination page once we arrive there.
 + How the form data is submitted to the server.